quic/bstruct-mininet/README.md

 ## Source Directory Structure

 * Directory structure:
-  * `experiments`: Example networks tested with G2-Mininet.
+  * `experiments`: Example networks tested with BStruct-Mininet.
   * `devtools`: Development utilities, not for release.
   * `pox`: POX modules that implement the SDN controller.
-  * `util`: Utility scripts that can be used with G2-Mininet tests.
+  * `util`: Utility scripts that can be used with BStruct-Mininet tests.

 ## References